hoseok-lee/graph-algorithms/README.md

 # graph-algorithms
-Python implementation of graph optimization algorithms (Kruskal, Dijkstra, Floyd-Warshall, and Bellman-Ford) using a personal graph data structure.
+Python implementation of graph optimisation algorithms (Kruskal, Dijkstra, Floyd-Warshall, and Bellman-Ford) using a personal graph data structure.
 Some of the algorithms include implementation of path reconstruction and negative-weight cycle recognition.

 The included *exercise.py* file demonstrates how to instantiate a graph, call the algorithms, and properly catch negative-weight cycles.